Static Strength Assessment of the Water Vapor separator

-Pressure and temperatures were applied to FEM as shown in Figures 5.
+Pressure and temperatures were applied to FEM as shown in Figure 5.

 Operational conditions, including pressure pulsating loads, have been determined from CFD calculation report.
 Pressure distribution and pulsating in low frequency domain are shown in Figures 6 and 7.

 Figure 5.
-Load application visualization: a) internal pressure on elements; b) nodal temperatute.
+Load application visualization: a) internal pressure on elements; b) nodal temperature

 Figure 6.
-Presure distribution at long section cut of WVS.
+Presure distribution at long section of the WVS

-FEM analysis shown that safety factors (less than 1.0) for all analyzed LC's did not exceed allowable value.
+FEM analysis showed that safety factors (less than 1.0) for all analyzed load cases (LC's) weren’t less than allowable value.
 Safety factors distribution is shown in Figure 8.

-Max. displacement for the worst LC is about 7 mm which is acceptable for chosen thermal compensators.
-Displacement distribution is shown in Figure 9.
+Max. displacements for the worst LC is about 7 mm which is acceptable for chosen thermal compensators.
+Displacements distribution is shown in Figure 9.

 Figure 9.
 Displacements distribution in the WVS structure